Papers

 MMLU-Pro: A More Robust and Challenging Multi-Task Language Understanding Benchmark

 The paper "MMLU-Pro: A More Robust and Challenging Multi-Task Language Understanding Benchmark" addresses certain limitations in the existing MMLU benchmark.
-Given the rapid progress in the performance of language models, the initial MMLU benchmark has faced saturation, making it increasingly challenging to distinguish between the capabilities of different models.
+Given the rapid progress in the performance of LLMs, the initial MMLU benchmark has faced saturation, making it increasingly challenging to distinguish between the capabilities of different models.
 This paper introduces MMLU-Pro, designed to elevate the benchmark's difficulty and discriminative power significantly.

 Motivation and Contribution